 Over time was anti-climactic.
 We won the coin toss, drove the field and AV made a chip shot right in front of us to win the game.
 As Lonnie Paxton was making snow angels below the stands were a sea of euphoria.
 People were screaming, jumping, cackling, hooting, hollering and even crying.
 I stood there like a lifeless spector not making a noise, but soaking in the sights and sounds of the moment until Billy bear hugged me bringing me back from my daze.
 No one left their seats for an hour.
 Every fan stayed there listening to the post game interviews being broadcast over the loudspeakers, drinking smuggled booze and telling tales of this game and games prior.
 It was like an Irish wake, drunken and raucous, but touching.

 We made it back to the Bonneville about 2:30 AM, but didn't get out onto Route 1 until after 3AM.
 We passed out at our hotel immediately.
 I woke up at 7 AM to take a piss.
 As I stood over the bowl, still drunk, I noticed that my right hand was killing me.
 I inspected it figuring I must have slept on it the wrong way, but the palm was black and blue.
 I sat on the end of my bed flummoxed, then it hit me.
-As I walked out of the stadium I high fived at least 1000 people on my journey out of the stadium.
+As I walked out of the stadium I high fived at least 1000 people.

 We got on the road by 10 AM.
 At home I alternated between worlds on my couch while watching the Steelers and Rams win.
 Every time I closed my eyes I could see the breath rising and the snow falling.
 It was a mid-winter nights dream.